-- (1) The Board of Directors periodically monitors the system, reviews regulations and business operations as necessary, and strives to increase its effectiveness. - (2) With regard to risk management, each department periodically measures risks and assesses the response, and the Integrated Risk Management Committee ascertains and assesses cross-organizational risks. - (3) The status of the Company and the Toyota Tsusho Group is periodically reported to the Board of Directors, and the Company's Board of Directors makes decisions about events that have a significant impact on the Group as a whole.
-Internal audit of the effectiveness of internal controls is conducted based on an annual plan. - (4) In addition to conducting statutory audits of the Company and Group companies, the Audit & Supervisory Board members attend important internal meetings, including meetings of the Board of Directors, and monitor and supervise business execution and legal compliance.
+- (1) The Board of Directors periodically monitors the system, reviews regulations and business operations as necessary, and strives to increase its effectiveness. - (2) With regard to risk management, each department periodically measures risks and assesses the response, and the Integrated Risk Management Committee ascertains and assesses cross-organizational risks. - (3) The status of the Company and the Toyota Tsusho Group is periodically reported to the Board of Directors, and the Company's Board of Directors makes decisions about events that have a significant impact on the

+Group as a whole.
+Internal audit of the effectiveness of internal controls is conducted based on an annual plan.

+(4) In addition to conducting statutory audits of the Company and Group companies, the Audit & Supervisory Board members attend important internal meetings, including meetings of the Board of Directors, and monitor and supervise business execution and legal compliance.

-Followings are the efforts and actions taken by the Company in the fiscal year ended March 31, 2023.
+Followings are the efforts and actions taken by the Company in the fiscal year ended March 31, 2025.

-• Sustainability is an integral component of management at the Group.
-The Sustainability Management Committee, which is chaired by the President & CEO, while receiving advice from outside directors, monitors events in Japan and overseas involving sustainability, analyzes the effects of climate change on the business operations, performs due diligence regarding human rights in supply chains, and performs other activities.
+- Sustainability is an integral component of management at the Group.
+The Sustainability Management Committee, which is chaired by the President & CEO, while receiving advice from outside directors, monitors events in Japan and overseas involving sustainability, analyzes the effects of climate change on the business operations, performs due diligence regarding human rights in supply chains, and performs other activities. - In order to ensure that all officers and employees understand and comply with the Code of Conduct & Ethics (COCE), we have conducted COCE education and study programs for officers and employees in Japan and overseas, and obtained their pledge to comply with the COCE. - We conducted a questionnaire survey of all members of the Board of Directors regarding the effectiveness of the Board of Directors, analyzed and evaluated the results, and confirmed that the effectiveness of the Board of Directors was secured.